Respect in Our Workplace

 While creating and sustaining a respectful workplace is a collective effort, there are many things we can do on our own to make The City a great place to work.
 Whether you are representing The City from your cubicle, from your flexible workstation or from a City vehicle, you are expected to behave in a respectful manner in every interaction, every day.

-- Create and protect an environment that is free of discrimination and harassment, including sexual harassment, for the benefit of all employees.
+- Create and protect an environment that is free of harassment and discrimination, including racism and sexual harassment, for the benefit of all employees.

 - Contribute to an inclusive workplace culture, in which everyone feels safe to fully engage and be themselves.

 - I assume the best about colleagues and citizens.

 - If someone is new or unfamiliar with a task, I help them.

 - I try to be adaptable and accommodate different styles and situations.

 - I listen to customers, partners, colleagues, and other interested groups to understand their valuable knowledge and ideas.

 - I am aware of my own perceptions when I interact with people who are different from me, as well as the triggers that make me uncomfortable.